kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Empty:
 : A seven-bit field that has no semantic value.

+Prioritized Element ID:
+: The stream ID or push ID that is the target of the priority update.

+Priority Field Value:
+: The priority update value in ASCII text.

 The HTTP/3 PRIORITY_UPDATE frame MUST NOT be sent with an invalid identifier, including before the request stream has been opened or before a promised